ChaoHuang90/huang.github.com/index.md

 #### Affiliation: [ERATO MMSD of National Institute of Informatics](https://group-mmm.org/eratommsd/)

 #### Degree: -Ph.D (Univerisity of Wollongong)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 #### Research Interests/Area: Control theory and applications, Vehicle System Dynamics and Control

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 #### Academic & Professional Experience:
 ```markdown